ryansheehy0/Cheat_Sheets/Tools/How_A_CPU_Works/how_a_cpu_works.md

 | **BI**         | B register In/Load    |
 | **BO**         | B register Out/Enable |

-- The X symbolizes the amount of connections equal to the base of the computer.

 ### [Twos complement](#how-a-cpu-works)
 Twos complement is a protocol for converting binary numbers to base 10 numbers.
 This protocol allows for binary addition and subtraction to translate into base 10 addition and subtraction.